dongle-the-gadget/FakeUpdate/README.md

 NOTE:
   - To use spaces in your text, wrap your text in quotes "like this"
   - Using a CMD can be dangerous, by using the wrong CMD command you can potentially destroy your PC!
-Please always check what you are intended.
+Please always check what you are intended to run.